michaelknigge/ipdsbox/README.md

 # ipdsbox [![Build Status](https://travis-ci.org/michaelknigge/ipdsbox.svg?branch=master)](https://travis-ci.org/michaelknigge/ipdsbox) [![codecov.io](https://codecov.io/github/michaelknigge/ipdsbox/coverage.svg?branch=master)](https://codecov.io/github/michaelknigge/ipdsbox?branch=master) [![Coverity Status](https://scan.coverity.com/projects/8130/badge.svg)](https://scan.coverity.com/projects/8130)

-**Java library for parsing [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) data streams.
+**Java library for parsing and creating [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) data streams.
 The library is currently in an early design phase and may not be useful for anything.
 I'm currently not woking on this project.
 The project is not dead, but I'm currently involved in so many other projects that I don't have any time for ipdsbox.**

 This project provides a framework that allows you to implement a virtual [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) printer.
 Each received [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) command is transformed into a Java object.
 Acknowledge replies can be constructed using Java objects, transformed into [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) data stream and than sent back to the server.
+The library can also be used to build a IPDS spooling system.

 # License
 The source code is publicy available, but using the source code in commercial products requires a commercial license.
 See the file [LICENSE](./LICENSE) for the full license details.